LOG CABIN PERENNIALS

 Picture

-Mother (or father) House Wren going for another food run for the youngsters.
+Mother (or father) House Wren ready to go on another food run for the youngsters.
 It's amazing how many caterpillars and other insects these little birds will capture in a day.

 Picture

-One of a number off species of dragonflies that patrol the skies above my gardens.
+One of a number of species of dragonflies that patrol the skies above my gardens and spend their younger lives as larvae in my garden pond.
 Looking for a mosquito I hope.

 Who doesn't like dragonflies?